 Many ships have additional systems installed, which may be used by other cards or rules.
 They are printed on the card as a phrase of 1-3 words.
-Special equipment currently may include Cloaking Device, Energy Dampener, Holodeck, Holographic Skin, Invasive Transporters, Long-Range Scan Shielding, Particle Scattering Device, Phasing Cloak, Solar Sail, Tractor Beam, or any regular skill.
+For a list of all current special equipment, see Appendix A.

 Regular transporters (which all ships have unless otherwise specified), special downloads, and other game text on the ship card, usually expressed as a sentence with a period, are not special equipment.
 For example, the U.S.S.
 Stargazer's text ("Once each game, may be taken from discard pile to hand.") is not special equipment.